nod-ai/SHARK-ModelDev/README.md

 ![image](https://netl.doe.gov/sites/default/files/2020-11/Turbine-8412270026_83cfc8ee8f_c.jpg)

-Turbine is the set of development tools that the [SHARK Team](https://github.com/nod-ai/SHARK) is transitioning to for deploying all of our models, from the cloud to devices as we transition from TorchScript-era 1-off export and compilation to a unified approach based on PyTorch 2 and Dynamo.
+Turbine is the set of development tools that the [SHARK Team](https://github.com/nod-ai/SHARK) is building for deploying all of our models for deployment to the cloud and devices.
+We are building it as we transition from our TorchScript-era 1-off export and compilation to a unified approach based on PyTorch 2 and Dynamo.
 While we use it heavily ourselves, it is intended to be a general purpose model compilation and execution tool.

 Turbine provides three primary tools: